Sign up for CAN

-The NECEC as proposed would be located within an existing transmission corridor that already crosses the Appalachian National Scenic Trail (AT) three times in less than a mile.
+The NECEC would be located within an existing transmission corridor that already crosses the Appalachian National Scenic Trail (AT) three times in less than a mile.
 However, the project would increase the scenic impact to the trail by widening the corridor and installing taller towers.
 Downplayed in the application and left unaddressed are the additional visual impacts to the AT that would occur from prominent AT viewpoints on Pleasant Pond Mountain and Moxie Bald Mountain as the line traverses the lowland between the two peaks.

-Avangrid is proposing to relocate the AT to eliminate two of the crossings, which could potentially improve the trail experience if the move was to a suitable new corridor.
+Avangrid is proposing to relocate the AT to eliminate two of the crossings, which could potentially improve the trail experience if the move were to a suitable new corridor.
 However, Avangrid needs to collaborate directly with the local AT trail managers on this proposed relocation.
 Every effort should be made to avoid and minimize additional impacts to the important major summit viewpoints on this segment of the AT.

 Landscape Level Visual Impacts